Choose a letter

 It refers to a panel classified as LSC2B service continuity class.

-It is a turn-key solution for realizing one or more transportable line or transformation bays, as all parts are mounted on semi-trailers or skids.
+The mobile substation is a turn-key solution for realizing one or more transportable line or transformation bays, as all parts are mounted on semi-trailers or skids.

 Acronym for Medium Voltage.
 Nominal voltage conventionally higher than 1kV and lower than or equal to 52kV.

-C.R.
+The Normal Clad is a C.R.
 Technology Systems medium-voltage switchgear.
 See switchgear.

 Acronym for Operation and Maintanance.
 Activities aimed at preventing the aging of the plant, through constant monitoring of system data, implementation of ordinary maintenance plans and corrective and preventive interventions.